nunsez/frontend-project-lvl1/README.md

 - Calculator.
 Arithmetic expressions to be evaluated.
 - Progression.
 Finds missing numbers in a sequence of numbers.
 - Definition of an even number.
-- Determination of the greatest common factor.
+- Determination of the greatest common divisor.
 - Definition of a prime number.

 ### Definition of an even number